SizzlingDev-s/.github/profile/README.md

-## Hi there  We Sizzling developers are here to bring you guys Some amazing patforms that we've made till now!!👋
+## Hi there  We Sizzling developers are here to bring you guys Some amazing platforms that we've made till now!!👋

 <!--